rchain/legaldocs/Token_Sale_Terms_and_Conditions.md

         by you or any other employee or agent of such entity (references to “you” in these Terms refer to you and such entity, jointly);

-    k.  []{#_Hlk489010908 .anchor}You are not resident or domiciled in the state of New York or purchasing RHOC from a location in New York State; and

-    l.
+    k.
 You are not (i) a citizen or resident of a geographic area in which access to or use of the Services or the acceptance of delivery of the RHOC is prohibited by applicable law, 6 decree, regulation, treaty, or administrative act, (ii) a citizen or